 The frames in Figure 10.1(a) to (c) belong to K types of bracings and should be designed in DC1 according to 10.4.1.1(3)b).

 The frames in Figure 10.1(d) and (h) may be considered similar to V-braced frames with diagonals intersecting on a continuous horizontal member.
-Design for dissipative behaviour should be in accordance with prEN 1998-1-2:2022, 11.10, pertaining to frames with V bracings.
+Design for dissipative behaviour should be in accordance with EN 1998-1-2:—3, 11.10, pertaining to frames with V bracings.

-For the frame in Figure 10.1(e), design for dissipative behaviour should be in accordance with prEN 1998-1-2:2022, 11.10, pertaining to frames with diagonal bracings in which the diagonals are not positioned as X diagonal bracings.
+For the frame in Figure 10.1(e), design for dissipative behaviour should be in accordance with EN 1998-1-2:—3, 11.10, pertaining to frames with diagonal bracings in which the diagonals are not positioned as X diagonal bracings.

 The X-braced frames in Figure 10.1(f) and (g) may be considered as frames with X diagonal bracings.
 In design for dissipative behaviour only, the tension diagonals should be taken into account in linear analysis of the structure for the seismic action.
-Such design should be in accordance with prEN 1998-1-2:2022, 11.10, pertaining to frames with X diagonal bracings.
+Such design should be in accordance with EN 1998-1-2:-3, 11.10, pertaining to frames with X diagonal bracings.

 A horizontal bracing system capable of assuring the required rigid diaphragm action according to 10.3.1.1(3) should be provided for systems designed with q greater or equal to 3,5.